 Usually, our front door decor consists of a wreath and some lights.
 Like most men, my hubby usually goes nuts with the outdoor lighting, so I tend to concentrate my decorating on the inside.
 But this challenge, made the ‘ole gears in the brain go to work.
 I found inspiration, where else?
 But, in the kitchen.

 I am foodie.
 And my decor will reflect my passion.

 I needed a vine wreath to go to town with and my beloved hubby made me one, with the prunings from our beloved pomegranate tree.
 It was a diamond ring, but it was a beautiful ring.

-I dried oranges, grapefruit, lemons and limes in my oven.
+I dried oranges, grapefruit, lemons and limes in my oven (directions for drying here or see video).
 This is simple to do.
 Just cut your fruit into thin slices and place them on a baking sheet lined with parchment paper.
 Place in an oven heated at around 255ºF and let it dry it out for 2-3 hours.
 I left my citrus slices in the oven overnight even after I turned it off and they had dried up beautifully.
 I then glued them to my wreath and garland.
 The hubby saved me some small pomegranates for the wreath, as well.